-In the event that a board member cannot attend a meeting, they are required to request leave of absence prior to the meeting.
+In the event that a board member cannot attend a meeting, they are required to request leave of absence from the Board Chair prior to the meeting.
 In the unlikely event that a board member is absent without being granted leave by the board for three or more consecutive meetings, the office of the board member may be declared vacant, in accordance with schedule 4, clause 4(1)(d) of the National Law.